This post contains affiliate links to recommended products used in this recipe.

-I haven’t had real (read fried) doughnuts in ages.
-I’ve always wanted to make them from scratch and it seemed like the perfect weekend specialty sourdough bake.
-(I like to try a something new with my starter each week in addition to the weekly loaves.)
-Boy was that a good idea.
-Oh my.
+In the words of Homer Simpson, “Mmmmmmm, doooonuts”.
+I haven’t had real old-fashioned fried yeast doughnuts in ages.
+I’ve always wanted to make them from scratch and they seemed like the perfect weekend specialty sourdough recipe to try to create.
+Oh my, was that a good idea.
 These are dangerously good.

 If you’ve been longing for a real old-fashioned doughnut that is vegan friendly, the time is here my friends!